arootah arootah

 Bountiful dinner table filled with holiday food, with a person carving a turkey.

-Thanksgiving is a wonderful time of the year to reconnect with family and friends.
-It’s also a nice time of the year to think about everything we have to be grateful for in our lives.
+Thanksgiving is a wonderful time to reconnect with family and friends.
+It’s also a nice time of the year to think about everything we have to be grateful for.
+And what better way to celebrate that gratitude than with delicious food!

-Combine good company and unhealthy food and many of us are tempted to abandon any health goals we’ve set for ourselves during this season.
+Combine good company and unhealthy food, and many of us are tempted to abandon any health goals we’ve set for ourselves during this season.

 Let’s dig in…